jbdatascience/cookiecutter-OasisModel/{{cookiecutter.project_slug}}/README.md

 ## Testing the keys server

-The `./src/oasis_keys_server` submodule contains a set of Python test cases which you can run against a locally running keys server for a defined model.
+The `./src/oasis_keys_server` submodule contains a set of Python test cases which you can run against a running keys server for a defined model.
 The tests require configuration information which can be found in an INI file `KeysServerTests.ini` located in `./tests/keys_server_tests/data/<model ID>`.
 If this subfolder and file does not exist then you will have to create it.
 The file should define some files and keys server properties needed to run the tests.

     [Default]